-A WordPress post slider is a handy block that dynamically takes content from a specific source and displays it to the visitors of your website or blog.
+A WordPress post slider is a handy block that dynamically takes content from a specific source and displays it to your website or blog visitors.
 Now with the latest update of WordPress, you can add Gutenberg Post Slider with a free Plugin.
 So how to add Gutenburg Post Slider in WordPress?

 Easiest Way to Create Gutenberg post slider in WordPress

 Not all WordPress users are expert developers.
 Now, the Gutenberg update has made it more difficult for new beginners.
-Don’t worry if you are a beginner I am going to show you the easiest way to add a WordPress post slider step by step.
+But, don’t worry if you are a beginner; I will show you the easiest way to add a WordPress post slider step by step.

 Step – 1: Install and Activate the PostX Plugin

 First of all, log in to your WordPress site.
 Go to the plugin section and click on the “Add New” button.
 Type PostX on the search bar and click on “Install.”
 Then click on the active, and the plugin will be ready for use.

 👉 Get PostX Pro to unlock all exciting features and make amazing Websites

 Step – 2: Create or Edit the existing page to add a slider

 You can add a WordPress image slider to a new page or an existing one.
 For example, let’s look at the WordPress Gutenberg image slider to a new page.
 Go to the page section and click on add new.